yannikschnitzer/yannikschnitzer.github.io/_pages/activities.md

 ## teaching
 I am passionate about teaching.
+I also won the teaching award in the Department of Computer Science, Oxford in 2025.

 I am involved with the following lectures and classes.
 <span style="display:block; height:3px;"></span>

 #### Oxford